lickdltd/chorus-dcl/README.md

    npm install @dcl/ecs-scene-utils @lickdltd/chorus-dcl -B
    ```

-Note: This command also installs the latest version of the @dcl/ecs-scene-utils library, that are dependencies of the chorus-dcl library
+> Note: This command also installs the latest version of the @dcl/ecs-scene-utils library, that are dependencies of the chorus-dcl library

+2. Run `dcl start` or `dcl build` so the dependencies are correctly installed.

-2. Add this line at the start of your game.ts file, or any other TypeScript files that require it:
+3. Add this line at the start of your game.ts file, or any other TypeScript files that require it:

    ```ts
    import * as chorus from '@lickdltd/chorus-dcl'